The Sweet Occasion

 • Butter.
 Melted butter brings the graham cracker crust together and adds that rich, golden flavor.
 Use unsalted butter for the best results, but if you only have salted, just skip adding extra salt to the crust.

 • Egg yolks.
-These are the secret to the creamy texture of the filling.
+This is the secret to the filling's creamy texture.
 Make sure to separate your eggs carefully.
-Save the egg whites for another recipe like Swiss meringue buttercream.
+Save the egg whites for another recipe, like Swiss meringue buttercream.

 • Lemon juice.
 Nothing beats the bright, tangy flavor of fresh lemons.
-Roll your lemons on the counter before juicing to get the most juice, and strain out any seeds!
+Roll your lemons on the counter before juicing to release more juice, and strain out any seeds!

 Graham cracker crumbs mixed with sugar, salt, and melted butter in a glass mixing bowl.